How to Use Voice Memos on Your iPhone

 It’s mainly for show.
 The two real microphones on the iPhone 4 and 4S are on the top and bottom of the device and the three microphones on the iPhone 5 are on the front, back, and bottom left.

 Tap the red record button in the lower-left part of the screen to start recording.
 You see the needle in the audio level meter move as Voice Memo detects sounds, even when you pause a recording by tapping the red button a second time.
 A clock at the top of the screen indicates how long your recording session is lasting.
 It’s that easy.
+Also, see how to record audio on iPhone 6!

 The audio meter can help you determine an ideal recording level.
 Apple recommends that the loudest level on the meter be between –3dB and 0dB.
 Speak in a normal voice.
 To adjust the recording level, simply move the microphone closer or farther from your mouth.